 “We are focused on providing a cleaner environment for the future of our students as well as increasing their environmental awareness through instruction,” said Superintendent Dr. Pat Murphy.

-- On a beautiful day, hang your laundry outside on a line to dry.
+- On beautiful days hang your laundry outside on a line to dry.

-- Spring is a wonderful time to start up your grill and enjoy your meals outdoors.
+- Fall is a perfect time to dine al fresco.
+Start up your grill and enjoy your meals outdoors.
 Turn off the hot oven or stove and head outside.

-- If your home has a ceiling fan switch it on in the counter clockwise position (as you look up to the fan) when you are home to move fresh air around.
+- If your home has a ceiling fan switch it on when you are home to move the cool air around.

 - Set your hot water heater to 120 degrees and make sure to insulate it.
 Insulate the pipe that leads from the water heater at least 5 feet.
 You can save 7-11% of your water heating costs.